Singapore’s oldest museum is a progressive showcase of the country’s history and culture.

 Imagine standing in the midst of a vast darkened space surrounded by a massive video montage showing everyday life in Singapore while a rousing symphony plays in the background.
 That’s just a taste of the immersive experience you can expect here.

-With its history dating back to 1887, the National Museum is the nation’s oldest, and one of the city’s architectural icons.
-Its permanent offerings, the Singapore History and Living Galleries, piece together the past and present in a compelling narrative.
+With its history dating back to 1887, the National Museum of Singapore is the nation’s oldest, and one of the city’s architectural icons.
+Its permanent offerings, the Singapore Gallery and Life in Singapore: The Past 100 Years galleries, piece together the past and present in a compelling narrative.

 The building itself is a wondrous structure that has seamlessly fused the old with the new, enhancing the elegant neo-classical building with a new modernist extension of glass and metal.

-The museum hosts a dynamic range of events through the year – from art installations and festivals to performances and film screenings – in addition to presenting exhibitions involving historically and culturally important collections of artefacts.
+The museum hosts a dynamic range of events through the year—from art installations and festivals to performances and film screenings—in addition to presenting exhibitions involving historically and culturally important collections of artefacts.
+One of the latest immersive art installations – Story of the Forest by teamLab allows visitors to experience the treasured collections of the Museum being brought to life through a spectacular digital presentation.

-A selection of cafes and restaurants, as well as a retail space to pick up that souvenir round off a spectacular cultural offering.
+A selection of cafes and restaurants, as well as a retail space to pick up some souvenirs, round off a spectacular cultural offering.